 And while we all have our preferences, one thing we can all agree on is that there is no ‘wrong’ coffee; as long as it tastes good to you, it’s the right coffee.

 Beyond the latte art, there are some major differences between a café au lait and a latte.
 Both beverages fall under the category of caffe latte, which is Italian for “coffee with milk.”

-But while the words coffee and latte both have the same Latin root, the two drinks could not be more different.
 Here’s all you need to know about the difference between a latte and café au lait.

 Café au lait vs. latte

 A café au lait and a latte both use coffee and milk, but they differ greatly on many different levels.
 Down below, I’ll talk about all the differences that make these coffees so unique.

 I’ll go over the kind of milk used, how much milk is used, the difference in coffee, and the number of calories and caffeine content.